MELISSA BLOCK, HOST:

 REEVES: Stephen Anderson is the first in his family for generations not to work in the shipyards.

-STEPHEN ANDERSON: Me great-great grandfather was in the shipyards, me grandfather was in the shipyards, and so was me dad.
+STEPHEN ANDERSON: Me great-great grandfather was in the shipyards, me grandfather was shipyards, and so was me dad.
 I'm definitely proud of being a Geordie.
 I love it.

-ANDERSON: Well, the shipyards amassed immense, immense apprenticeships for young lads to carry a trade on to the future.
+ANDERSON: The shipyards amassed immense, immense apprenticeships for young lads to carry a trade on to the future.
 That just doesn't exist any more.

 REEVES: Back out on the water, the port of Tyne's harbor master, Captain Mike Nicholson, seems more interested in the future than the past.
 He has his eye on a neighboring shipping area, Dogger Bank.
 There are plans for a massive wind farm in its waters.